tylingsoft/markdown-core/README.md

 MIT

-## todo
+## Todo

 1. PPT
 1. Extensions: easy to add and configure extensions. by default only core markdown features.
     1. create a class named Extension
 1. Create a website for this project
     1. GitHub pages
-1. update markdown-it-icon library
+1. Extract source map as a plugin